david-a-wheeler/make-audit/README.md

-  If you don't want to use grouped targets, you can instead use a "marker file" to simulate grouped targets; just have TARGET and everything else depend on some marker file (`TARGET SET: MARKER_FILE`), then create a separate rule to create the marker file and attach all commands to it (`MARKER\_FILE: PREREQUISITES`).
+  If you don't want to use grouped targets, you can instead use a "marker file" to simulate grouped targets; just have TARGET and everything else depend on some marker file (`TARGET SET: MARKER_FILE`), then create a separate rule to create the marker file (`MARKER_FILE: PREREQUISITES`).
+  Attach all commands to this latter rule that creates the marker file, and be sure to update the marker file (e.g., `touch MARKER_FILE`).
 * `*** Error: Target TARGET : unmodified reported target: SET` The make recipe for updating TARGET does not appear to actually write to TARGET.